TedTuu/ENVI5809-Final-Project/README.md

 the Thermal Limitation of Seagrasses in Great Barrier Reef Ecosystem

 # Data:

-I used the Global ARMOR3D L4 Reprocessed dataset from the European Union's Copernicus program.
-It consists of 3D Temperature, Salinity, Heights and Geostrophic Currents, available on a 1/4 degree regular grid and on 33 depth levels from the surface down to the bottom http://marine.copernicus.eu/services-portfolio/access-to-products/?option=com_csw&view=details&product_id=MULTIOBS_GLO_PHY_REP_015_002
+http://marine.copernicus.eu/services-portfolio/access-to-products/?option=com_csw&view=details&product_id=MULTIOBS_GLO_PHY_REP_015_002

 This project uses the weekly dataset with the following variables: